lindsawi/HybSeq-SNP-Extraction/README.md

 <br/>

 # <b> extract_phase_subgenomes.sh </b>
-<b> NOTE: DO NOT RUN HAPLOTYPECALLE IN GVCF MODE </b>
+<b> NOTE: DO NOT RUN HAPLOTYPECALLER IN GVCF MODE </b>

-This workflow modified from Kates et al paper for allodiploid genomes <br/>
+This workflow has been modified from Kates et al paper for allodiploid genomes <br/>
 Link to Kates et al paper: https://pubmed.ncbi.nlm.nih.gov/29729187/

 ## Additional Dependencies: